-The general approach adopted by the Commission to the development of these Rules is to provide for the framework for the operation of the market, or the approach to regulation, in the Rules, with matters of detail being left to guidelines or procedures developed in accordance with requirements in the Rules.
+The general approach adopted by the Commission to the development of the Rules is to provide for the framework for the operation of the market, or the approach to regulation, in the Rules, with matters of detail being left to subordinate legal instruments like guidelines or procedures developed in accordance with requirements in the Rules.
 In this way, many of the issues of implementation are therefore left to a more flexible guideline or procedures instrument, which can be amended in response to changes in market circumstances, in accordance with the Rules consultation procedures.